What is a meningioma?

 - Biopsy.
 In addition, your provider may want to remove a sample of the tumor to examine it under a microscope before making the diagnosis.

 Not all meningiomas need to be treated right away.
+Some people find that a second opinion about treatment helps in their decision making.

 If your meningioma is causing symptoms or is growing, your healthcare provider will likely want to remove it with surgery.
 In some cases, though, trying to remove the tumor may be too risky.
 For example, the tumor may be too close to a vital brain structure or blood vessel.